SuperBench: A Super-Resolution Benchmark Dataset for Scientific Machine Learning: Conclusion

 \section{Conclusion}

-In this paper, we introduce \texttt{SuperBench}, a new large-scale and high-quality scientific dataset for SR. We analyze the baseline performance on the \texttt{SuperBench} dataset, and we identify the challenges posed by large magnification factors and the preservation of physical properties in the SR process.
+In this paper, we introduce \texttt{SuperBench}, a new large-scale and high-quality scientific dataset for SR. We analyze the baseline performance on the \texttt{SuperBench} dataset and identify the challenges posed by large magnification factors and the preservation of physical properties in the SR process.
 Moreover, different data degradation scenarios have been investigated to measure the robustness of the baseline models.
-The \texttt{SuperBench} dataset and our analysis pave the way for future research at the intersection of CV and SciML.
+The \texttt{SuperBench} dataset and our analysis pave the way for future research at the intersection of computer vision and SciML.
 We anticipate that our work will inspire new methodologies (e.g., constrained ML) to tackle the unique requirement of SR in scientific applications.

 \texttt{SuperBench} provides a flexible framework and provides the option to be extended to include scientific data from other domains (e.g., solid mechanics).
 This expansion can help to facilitate the assessment of SR algorithms in diverse scientific contexts and foster the development of tailored solutions.
 In addition, \texttt{SuperBench} can be extended from spatial SR tasks to temporal and spatiotemporal SR tasks, and additional data degradation methods can be considered to further emulate the real-world challenges.
+Lastly, we plan to incorporate HR 3D datasets, such as JHTDB~\citep{li2008public} and BLASTNet~\citep{chung2024turbulence}, into \texttt{SuperBench} since real-world scientific applications often handle 3D data.
+Meanwhile, we will adapt the baseline models to be compatible with 3D SR tasks.